Table of Contents[Hide][Show]

-To avoid this, Huffington believes it’s important to find ways healthy ways to manage your stress during the day.
+To avoid this, Huffington believes it’s important to find healthy ways to manage your stress during the day.
 Instead of powering through with the help of coffee or energy drinks, she suggests taking the time to engage in restorative activities such as:

 When you manage your stress throughout the day, you’re less likely to be frazzled at the end of the day, and it’ll be easier to disconnect at night so you can get the sleep you need.

-5. Turn Your Bedroom into a Sleep Sanctuary
+5. Turn Your Bedroom Into a Sleep Sanctuary

 Most people will exert extra effort in decorating and purchasing items for the communal areas, while the bedroom is often overlooked.
 Huffington believes it’s important to invest in your bedroom and be mindful of its set-up.